sebadob/hiqlite/ARCHITECTURE.md

 into the main DB file are needed, which means less I/O. The `wal_autocheckpoint` default is `1000`, which matches a 4MB WAL file with a `page_size` of 4KB, and this has been increased to `4000` to match the 16MB WAL file.

-`temp_store=memory` trades again a bit of memory for less I/O and therefore increased throughput.
 `auto_vacuum=INCREMENTAL` makes sure that the DB file fragmentation will be kept low while not `VACUUM`ing too much.
 Because `auto_vacuum=INCREMENTAL` on its own is not enough, the Hiqlite writer task (mentioned below) will `VACUUM` at certain checkpoints like creating new snapshots or backups.